 Making Sense of Adult Life is designed to help parents of young people with SEND aged 14-25 support their child in the transition to adulthood.
 The book contains vital information on a range of subjects including adolescence and emotional well-being, benefits & money management, education, training and employment, moving to adult health & social care, housing & independent living, etc. It also contains a directory of over 400 local and national organisations and an extensive jargon buster.

-If you would like a paperback copy of either guide, or would prefer to download the PDF version, then please visit our publications page and follow the instructions to order on the right hand side of the page.
+If you would like a paperback copy of either guide, or would prefer to download the PDF version, then please visit our parent guides page and follow the instructions on the right hand side.

-Please note, these files are only available from this site, and not from any e-book store or location.
+Please note, these files are only available from this site, and not from any e-book store or other location.
 Therefore, if you're not able to download directly to your e-reader, the method of transferring the file to your device or library once it has been downloaded will vary.
 A couple of links to help with this are provided, but a quick Internet search should provide a method more appropriate to your specific device if needs be.

 * Links to suggested external sites.
 You may find alternative methods more suitable for your specific device.